Blooverh/Python_Algorithms/TreesChpt/notes.md

 > if p is right of position q then position o is 2 * q + 2

 ## Binary Tree traversal algorithms
-> preorder -> root is visited first, then the substrees rooted at its children are traversed recursively
+> *preorder* -> root is visited first, then the substrees rooted at the roots children are traversed recursively.
+If the tree is ordered, then suubtrees are traversed according to the order of the children.

+> We start at the root and mover traversly to the next node which is the ordered child of the root if binary tree is ordered.
 >> Algorithm:
     preorder( T, p):
         perform the visit action for position p